What is the Maximum Delay in Periods if not Pregnant?

 Male sex hormones called androgens, which are typically present in small quantities in women, are produced abnormally by the ovaries in PCOS patients.
 Hormonal imbalances can result in irregular or absent periods as well as the development of several little stones in the ovaries.

 Your period may be impacted by thyroid conditions like hyperthyroidism and hypothyroidism.
-Your periods’ regularity might be affected by a difference in the hormones produced by the thyroid gland, which control your body’s metabolism.
+Your periods’ regularity might be affected by a difference in the hormones produced by the thyroid gland, which controls your body’s metabolism.

 It’s important to speak with a medical expert if you think you may have a hormone imbalance so they can make an accurate diagnosis and treatment recommendations.